Wave-Play/pilot/README.md

 | `appDir`             | <center>❌</center> | Not supported yet. |
 | `serverComponents`   | <center>❌</center> | Not supported yet. |

-If a feature is not in the table above, that likely means there are no plans to support it or we may have missed it.
+> **Note:** If a feature is not in the table above, that likely means there are no plans to support it or we may have missed it.
+However, you can still use unsupported features in the web environment.
+>

-Native apps work much differently than a server which means some features may not be possible to support.
+> Native apps work much differently than a server which means some features may not be possible to support.
 Please open an issue if you'd like to see a feature added.

 ## Credits